-Coming in September from Four Way Books
+Coming this Fall from Four Way Books

 Addressing tough circumstances tenderly, this book is about life—what we inherit, what we create, what shapes us, what's possible.
 Starshine & Clay is a history of injustice and oppression in America.
 These poems run the gamut between human striving and suffering, ultimately imbued with a tenacious hope.
 Moon’s astonishing follow-up to award-nominated She Has a Name brings us solemn villanelle and freewheeling rhyme, sculpted minimalism and sprawling lines.
 It takes such range to see and hear America today, and Moon is a poet whose voice we need, whose tenderness and determination can help us look beyond as “We are left to imagine the day / it won't require imagination / to care about all of the others.” (“Imagine.”)